Performance Upgrades Work Best With a Plan

 More power is easy to talk about and much harder to do well.

-The strongest builds usually come from a sequence, not a pile of parts.
+The strongest upgrades usually come from a sequence, not a pile of parts.
 When a project skips that planning step, the result is often a car that makes a bigger number on paper but loses drivability, reliability, or traction in the real world.

 A smarter upgrade path usually looks like this: